 What is an appointment letter?

-An appointment letter is an HR letter that you send out to a candidate you have selected for a job.
+A letter of appointment is a document that you send out to a candidate you have selected for a job.
 It is a formal document issued by the organization that has selected the candidate.
 It confirms that the candidate has been “appointed” for the job they applied for.

 An employment contract is also another name for this letter.